All Episodes

 A lot of groups that are performing at the parade.

-Then in the evening, and this is where I have to wear that stupid tucks that they're making me wear, the Trumps and Pence's will attend the three official inaugural balls: the Liberty Ball, the Freedom Ball, both held at the Walter E. Washington Convention Center, and the salute of our armed services ball at the National Building Museum.
+Then in the evening, and this is where I have to wear that stupid tux that they're making me wear, the Trumps and Pence's will attend the three official inaugural balls: the Liberty Ball, the Freedom Ball, both held at the Walter E. Washington Convention Center, and the salute of our Armed Services Ball at the National Building Museum.

 So if you don't have your balls straight, then I don't know what to tell you.

-You're gonna have to figure out which inaugural ball you're going to.
+You're going to have to figure out which inaugural ball you're going to.

-Do I think Donald Trump is gonna be perfect?
+Do I think Donald Trump is going to be perfect?

 Yeah.

-Are we gonna hold him accountable if he starts getting wishy washy?
+Are we going to hold him accountable if he starts getting wishy-washy?

 Yeah.